Technica-Corporation/ipls_anomaly_detection/README.md

 Copy the BOOTSTRAPPER_PEERID and BOOTSTRAPPER_ADDRESS; you will need these to configure the Peers.

-> **_NOTE:_** There is a configuration file at ipls_anomaly-detection/bootstrapper_container/resources/adconfig.json
->
-> This is used when the bootstrapper container is run and should not need to be changed.
+> **_NOTE:_** The configuration file at ipls_anomaly-detection/bootstrapper_container/resources/adconfig.json is used when the bootstrapper container is run and should not need to be changed.

 ------

 ### Singularity Version

-This step will copy the Docker container and convert it to Singularity.
-This is an optional step, but requires the Docker version above to be complete before proceeding.
+This is an optional step and will copy the Docker container and convert it to Singularity; it requires the Docker container step above to be complete before proceeding.

 From ipls_anomaly_detection navigate to bootstrapper_container/singularity: